Deloitte, its partners and the former FD of engineering group Semple Cochrane

 ‘However, it is regrettable that it has taken almost eight years to conclude

-this inquiry since the matter was referred to the JDS in November 2000.
+this enquiry since the matter was referred to the JDS in November 2000.
 The

 careers of a number of innocent individuals have been unfairly prejudiced by

-this inquiry hanging over them for so long.
+this enquiry hanging over them for so long.

 ‘We take our audit responsibilities extremely seriously and the tribunal’s

 The second largest improvement in ‘significant’ levels of financial distress since the EU Referendum was in professional services, found research from Begbies Traynor